upendra9798/Projects/Readme.md

 ( Failed to execute 'json' on 'Response': Unexpected end of JSON input
     at createProduct (product.js:17:32)
     at async handleAddProduct)
+// Also try to run backend again after frontend or connecting mongodb

 12. Used Toaster to show notification menu when error or product creation(Use new syntax by seeing chakra ui website) npx @chakra-ui/cli snippet add toaster